 REC Advisory Letter #2: LPFM stations operating on channels 201~221 (88.1~92.1): NCE filing window

-The following is a first Advisory Letter from REC Networks to Low Power FM (LPFM) stations operating on reserved band channels 201~220 (88.1~91.9) and on channel 221 (92.1), which is first adjacent to channel 220 (91.9) to inform these stations about an upcoming filing window at the FCC for primary full-service facilities that can cause interference to or displace secondary LPFM stations.
+The following is a revised Advisory Letter from REC Networks to Low Power FM (LPFM) stations operating on reserved band channels 201~220 (88.1~91.9) and on channel 221 (92.1), which is first adjacent to channel 220 (91.9) to inform these stations about an upcoming filing window at the FCC for primary full-service facilities that can cause interference to or displace secondary LPFM stations.

 Applications for full-service FM stations are not required to protect LPFM stations, nor are they required to protect FM translator stations.
 As a result, LPFM stations may be subject to possible displacement.

 §73.809(a) of the rules state that full-service stations are protected from LPFM interference to the direction reception of the full service station by the LPFM station operating on a co-channel or first-adjacent channel (+/- 0.2 MHz), provided that the interference is predicted to occur or actually occurs within:

 - The 70 dBu community coverage/city grade contour of the full-service station,

 - The community of license of such full-service station, or

 - Any area of the community of license of the full-service station that is predicted to receive at least a 60 dBu signal.